-Internet-delivered CBT is not suitable for people with severe learning disabilities, people with high risk of suicide, or people primarily diagnosed with a substance-related or addictive disorder.
-Internet-delivered CBT tailored for mild to moderate major depression or anxiety disorders would also be unsuitable for someone who is actively psychotic or manic, or whose primary problem is OCD, PTSD, an eating disorder, substance use, pain, or a somatoform disorder, which argues for rigorous assessment at the front end (P. Farvolden, PhD, email communication, July 10, 2018).
+Internet-delivered CBT is not suitable for people with severe learning disabilities, people with high risk of suicide, or people primarily diagnosed with a substance-related or addictive disorder.14 A generic program of iCBT tailored for mild to moderate major depression or anxiety disorders is unsuitable for people who are actively psychotic or manic; this program would need to be modified for people whose principal diagnosis is OCD, PTSD, an eating disorder, substance use, pain, or a somatoform disorder and would require a rigorous initial assessment (P. Farvolden, PhD, email communication, November 9, 2018).
 Our study also did not consider people with chronic conditions (i.e., cardiovascular disease, chronic pain, or diabetes) that caused or contributed to their depression or anxiety.
 We also did not consider populations with dementia or other cognitive impairment.
 Due to legal issues related to consent and confidentiality, there might be challenges in offering guided iCBT to individuals younger than 18 (P. Farvolden, PhD, personal communication, January 19, 2018).